 As with any surgery, there are some risks involved, which is why patients must be in good health and should not smoke.
 Bleeding, infection, anesthesia complications, unfavorable scarring, and a poor aesthetic outcome are all possible risks.
 However, these can be reduced by choosing a reputable plastic surgeon.

 How much longer is the recovery for a mastopexy with breast augmentation vs. a mastopexy alone?

-Patients may need some extra time to recover following a combination procedure, but they should still be able to get back to work in about 2-3 weeks.
+Patients may need some extra time to recover following a combination procedure.
 Your doctor will advise you on the differences between the recovery periods before you plan your surgery.

 Do I need a breast lift, or a breast augmentation?

 Sometimes, it can be difficult to tell which surgery is right for you without consulting a plastic surgeon.
 If you have small breasts that are not elongated, you might want a breast augmentation.
 If the nipples sag and point down, a breast lift may be appropriate.
 Or, you might elect for both!

 Can a breast lift fix asymmetry?

 While it’s not possible to make the breasts perfectly symmetrical, your surgeon will do their best to ensure that the breasts are as symmetrical as possible following surgery.